couchbaselabs/couchbeans/README.md

 Use `com.couchbeans.DcpListener` main class to launch a node.
 Use same environment variables as with `com.couchbeans.BeanUploader` to configure couchbase connection.

+## Events
+### Event propagation
+Events are propagated on all paths that include event source bean.
+There is no guaranteed order in which paths are processed, but inside every path events propagate from the topmost bean in the path.
+On event source

 ## DCP doc mutation event (implemented)
 - if the bean is global, then get mutated bean and call any present setters for all changed fields
 - in parent beans, find all methods with names starting with "update" and doc type as argument, then call them, storing parent and returned beans into mutation context